IvanL24/cpnt-260-final/README.md

-## Final 260 assignment inside 'final260'
+## This is the final assignment for  CPNT-260